 If you’re looking for a beach checklist or a beach holiday packing list, this is the post for you!
-You can also download my handy list of what to bring to the beach here too so you never forget a thing.
+Click here to access my FREE Resource Library which includes a checklist of what to take to the beach.

 This post contains affiliate links.

 Things to take to the beach in Australia

 I’m going to break this list of beach stuff down into essential beach gear and desirable beach gear (things that are nice to have and that make your life much easier but aren’t totally essential for you to buy right away).